 The most common source of leaks is the toilet.
 Check toilets by placing a few drops of food coloring in the tank.
 If after 15 minutes the dye shows up in the bowl, the toilet has a leak.
-On an average 20 percent of all toilets leak!
+On average, 20% of all toilets leak.

 Replacing the rubber O-Ring or washer inside the valve can usually repair dripping faucets.